tradecloud/tradecloud-docs-api-v2/forecast/issue.md

 * `forecastNumber`: the mandatory forecast identifier, like code, number or timestamp as known in your forecast or ERP system.
 The number must be the same for all items for all suppliers in the same generated forecast.

 {% hint style="warning" %}
-The `forecastNumber` must not contain whitespace characters
+The `forecastNumber` must not contain whitespace characters.
 {% endhint %}

 ## Lines